 5. Paste the entire page into the Paint A New Match box

 6. Answer the prompted questions, including if you know – or don’t yet know -how you are related to the match, and if the match is on your paternal or maternal side

 7. Assign a color to an ancestor or ancestral couple that is the common ancestor between you and your DNA match.

 This graphic is a chromosome map made in DNA Painter.
 The chromosomes are arranged from 1 at the top to 22, and X at the bottom.
-There are two lines for each chromosome, the top line represents the paternal copy and the bottom line represents the maternal copy.
-The colored lines are segments of DNA that have been mapped to a certain ancestral couple.
+There are two lines for each chromosome, the top line represents the paternal copy, and the bottom line represents the maternal copy.
+The colored lines are segments of DNA that have been mapped to a specific ancestral couple.
 The DNA was identified as coming from each couple because it was shared with a DNA match that has the same common ancestor as the DNA test taker.

 A challenge you may encounter in mapping your chromosomes is that you may have multiple common ancestors with your DNA matches.
-If this is the case, you will share more DNA than expected with the DNA match, and it may be more difficult to identify which DNA segments came from a specific ancestor or ancestral couple.
+If this is the case, you will share more DNA than expected with the DNA match, and it may be more challenging to identify which DNA segments came from a specific ancestor or ancestral couple.
 Some of the situations you may encounter are the following: